kermitt2/biblio-glutton/doc/Build-Databases.md

 On the above example, the 5,472,493 rejected records correspond to all the DOI entries of type "components" (part of document), which are filtered out.

 As a February 2024, we have for example 146,808,255 accepted crossref records and 8,015,190 rejected component records (last indexed date in dump file is 2024-02-02).

+##### Indexing while loading

+The records are indexed in Elasticsearch in bulks while they are stored, on a few threads of their own so the storing side is not held up. `maxConcurrentBulks` in the `elastic` block of the configuration is how many bulks are sent at the same time (4 by default); beyond that the loading waits for Elasticsearch rather than piling up requests.
+A bulk that gets no answer or that Elasticsearch rejects because it is busy is sent again a few times, with a growing pause, and a document Elasticsearch refuses for good is logged with its reason. `socketTimeout`, in the same block, is how long to wait for the answer to a bulk (120 seconds by default; the 30 seconds the client would use on its own is too short for a full bulk on a busy cluster).

+The `*_indexed_records` and `*_failed_indexed_records` counters in the metrics say how many records got into the index and how many did not.
+Records that could not be indexed are still in the storage: once Elasticsearch is healthy again, `./gradlew index` rebuilds the index from it.
+The loading commands wait for the last bulks before they exit, so the two counters are final in the summary printed at the end.

 #### CrossRef metadata gap coverage